wp-plugins/customericare-livechat/readme.txt

 Need more information? http://www.customericare.com/livechat == Installation ==

-1. Upload `cic-live-chat-wordpress` directory to Wordpress plugins directory (`/wp-content/plugins/`)
+1. Upload `customericare-livechat` directory to Wordpress plugins directory (`/wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click the 'Customericare' menu on the left.
 4. Follow the instructions.